facebook/react/docs/docs/reference-react-component.md

 componentWillMount()
 ```

 `componentWillMount()` is invoked immediately before mounting occurs.
-It is called before `render()`, therefore setting state in this method will not trigger a re-rendering.
+It is called before `render()`, therefore setting state synchronously in this method will not trigger a re-rendering.
 Avoid introducing any side-effects or subscriptions in this method.

 This is the only lifecycle hook called on server rendering.
 Generally, we recommend using the `constructor()` instead.